Employment at UNO

 (a) in response to a formal complaint or charge,

 (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or

 (c) consistent with the contractor’s legal duty to furnish information.

 The University of Nebraska Omaha provides excellent benefits.
 As a regular full-time employee, the following benefits will be available:

-Employee and Dependent Scholarship Program - Available to regular, full-time staff, it provides opportunity to broaden education and improve skills inventory by taking classes at a reduced rate.
+Employee and Dependent Scholarship Program is available to regular, full-time staff, it provides the opportunity to broaden education and improve skills inventory by taking classes at a reduced rate.

-Faculty Employee Assistance Program - Provides confidential, short-term counseling, assessment and referral for regular employees and their immediate family members who seek assistance for personal concerns.
+FSEAP (Faculty and Staff Employee Assistance Program) provides confidential, short-term counseling, assessment, and referral for regular employees and their immediate family members who seek assistance for personal concerns.